 Last summer a small group of friends enjoyed another Themed Dinner.
 This time our theme was BACON.
 Everything, from beverages, appetizers, main courses, to desserts, including this ice cream and Chocolate-Covered Bacon and Maple Bacon Pecan Truffles and Bacon Pecan Pralines, had to include some form of bacon.

 Oh my goodness.
 It was amazing!
 Look at some of the food we enjoyed, in this photo!

 I am usually in charge of bringing several desserts to our themed dinner parties, so I scoured the internet to find some good choices utilizing BACON.
-This homemade ice cream recipe was one of them, from celebrated author David Lebovitz… and let me tell you… it was FANTASTIC!
+This homemade bacon ice cream recipe was one of them, from celebrated author David Lebovitz… and let me tell you… it was FANTASTIC!
+Who knew bacon ice cream could taste so good?
 Here’s how you make this decadent dessert treat:

 First thing I did was to “candy” some thick cut bacon.
 The instructions are in the recipe that follows, but if you want more in-depth pics, etc. see my previous post for How To Make Candied Bacon.

 Short version… bacon is coated with brown sugar and baked.
 Then it is cut into small pieces and cooled to room temp.

 Combine the half and half and the whipping cream.
 Measure out 1 ½ cups of this mixture into a medium bowl, which is set over another larger bowl that is filled with ice and water (ice bath).
 Put a mesh strainer over the top of the cream mixture.
 Set aside.

 Next thing to do is make the ice cream “custard base”.
 Melt the butter in a medium saucepan, then remove it from the heat.
 Let it cool down a bit (you want it warm, not HOT).
 Stir in the brown sugar, and then add the remaining half and half/cream mixture (the amount NOT over the water bath).
 Stir to combine; set aside.